 The Fees Policy is subject to a minimum of one full review per annum.
-This review is normally conducted each February/March to coincide with the annual setting and publication of the College's course fees.
+This review is normally conducted to coincide with the annual setting and publication of the College's course fees.
 It may be necessary to arrange further reviews to ensure conformity to evolving legislative requirements.